secretstartups/handbook/business-technology/data-team/data-catalog/saas-product-events-data/index.html.md

 The Data Team maintains these fact tables that can be used to :

-- [https://dbt.gitlabdata.com/#!/model/model.gitlab_snowflake.fct_event_400](): fact table at the event-level grain.
+- [fct_event_400](https://dbt.gitlabdata.com/#!/model/model.gitlab_snowflake.fct_event_400): fact table at the event-level grain.
 That means you will find in this table one row per event, an event being for example a issue created or a ci_pipeline started.
 This fact table contains only events that happened only in the last 400 days.
 - fct_daily_event_400: Table that will be implemented soon, progress [can be tracked in this issue](https://gitlab.com/gitlab-data/analytics/-/issues/9795)
 - fct_daily_xmau_400: Table that will be implemented soon, progress [can be tracked in this issue](https://gitlab.com/gitlab-data/analytics/-/issues/9795)

 Under the hood, all these models are created through [this dbt model named prep_event](https://dbt.gitlabdata.com/#!/model/model.gitlab_snowflake.prep_event).

-`prep_event` model creates monthly partitioned table.
+`prep_event` model creates a monthly partitioned table.
 Looking at Snowflake you can see one schema per month:

 So that means we have one `prep_event` table per month.
 In dbt, you can see that the schema definition is defined in the `dbt_project.yml`.